Somewhere in Time (film): Reception

+In a TCM interview, Jane Seymour stated:

+NEA syndicated columnist Dick Kleiner attended Universal's press party at the Grand Hotel:

+Box office

+Domestically, the film had gross receipts of $9.7 million on a $4 million budget.

+The film was well received in the then British Hong Kong.
+It was screened exclusively at the Palace Theatre in Causeway Bay, the most luxurious cinema in Hong Kong at that time, starting from September 12, 1981.
+Due to its excellent reputation and box office, it continued to be screened at the Palace Theatre until April 22, 1982, for a total of 223 days.
+This set the record for the longest continuous screening of a film in Hong Kong at that time, and it also kept the theatre itself full for three consecutive months.
+In the end, the film earned HKD 9.38 million at the box office, making it the highest-grossing international film of the year 1982 in Hong Kong.

 Critical response

 Film review aggregator Rotten Tomatoes reports that 52% of 21 film critics have given the film a positive review; the rating average is 5.9 out of 10.
 Metacritic, which assigns a weighted average score out of 100 to reviews from mainstream critics, gives the film a score of 29 based on 7 reviews, signifying "Generally unfavorable reviews".

 Accolades

 Somewhere in Time received several awards, including Saturn Awards for Best Costume, Best Music, and Best Fantasy Film.
 The film was also nominated for the Academy Award for Best Costume Design (Jean-Pierre Dorleac).

 The film is recognized by the American Film Institute in these lists: